sherryrich/logo-quiz/README.md

 Enter your details below to find out".
 The user must enter a name and select save in order to see the Top Scores page which is /topscores.html.

 ### Top Scores
-If the user enters a name they are brought to the topscores.html page where the top 5 names and accompaning scores are displayed, highest at the top and lowest at the bottom.
+If the user enters a name they are brought to the topscores.html page where the top 5 names and accompanying scores are displayed, highest at the top and lowest at the bottom.
 The user now has two button options, "Play Again" which will bring the user back to the play.html page to start over or "Go Home" which will bring the user back to the Homepage, index.html page.